Meet the Provost

 Fax: (979) 845-6994

-Karan L. Watson, Ph.D., P.E., was appointed provost and executive vice president for academic affairs on March 8, 2011.
+Karan L. Watson, Ph.D., P.E., was appointed provost and executive vice president on March 8, 2011.
 She had served in the interim position since July 28, 2009.
 She previously served as vice provost at Texas A&M University from December 2008 to July 2009 and as dean of faculties and associate provost from February 2002 to December 2008.
 She joined the faculty of Texas A&M University in 1983 and is currently a Regents Professor in the Department of Electrical and Computer Engineering and in the Department of Computer Science and Engineering.

 Before assuming the position of dean of faculties and associate provost, Dr. Watson served as the associate dean for graduate studies in the Dwight Look College of Engineering.
 She also served the Look College as associate dean for academic affairs and as a member of the Faculty Senate.
 She was interim vice president and associate provost for diversity from November 2005 to September 2006, a role that she again held from December 2008 until July 2009.